Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - haunted manor.md

 Consider what is possible with this new class diagram.
 I can try putting a Vampire in an empty `Cell`.
 For each `Visual` associated with that `Cell`, I need to know if that `Visual` exists due to normal line of sight or reflected line of sight.
 If the `reflected` attribute is `True`, the Vampire does not count as being seen in the `Sightline` because Vampires do not have reflections.
 However, if the `reflected` attribute is `False`, the Vampire does count as being seen the `Sightline`.

+For this puzzle, having a third class to act as a _junction_ is critical.
+The `reflected` attribute does not belong in the `Cell` class, nor does it belong in a `Sightline` class.
+The `reflected` attribute only makes sense when it describes a single instance of `Cell` showing up in a `Sightline`.

 # Object Modeling Gurus